 THE FIRST THING he saw was flailing arms.
 Human arms.
 A child's arms, struggling up through the river's rushing waters and held down by a tangle of branches.

-"Thanks for the save," he growled, still sputtering out water.
+"Thanks for the save," he groused.
 "You think you could give me a hand?"

 The woman looked at him seriously for a moment and then began clapping.
-He glowered.
-She was the waterbender.
-Why wasn't she the one out here?
+He glowered at her.
+She was the waterbender, yet he was the one out here risking his life.

-Barrelling towards him was the final tree: the one with the human arms he had seen upstream.
-A tongue of torn wood aimed like a lance, the tree was well over a foot thick and likely weighed at least a hundred kilos or more.
+When he looked back up the river, he saw one final tree barrelling towards him.
+It was the one with the human arms he had seen upstream.
+With a tongue of torn wood aimed like a lance, the tree was well over a foot thick and likely weighed at least a hundred kilos or more.
 Driven by the force of the running river, it would hit him like a battering ram if he didn't avoid it.

 Drawing in a lungful of air, he dove the four feet to the river bottom and blindly reached out to grab onto a flat mossy rock.
 White-knuckled, he held on tightly as the limbs broomed over him, snagging his hair and yanking his head up and back.
 A chunk of hair tore loose and he screamed into the water.
 One-handing the rock, he tried his best to protect his face as the remaining limbs scraped raw the flesh of his forearm.